 What can we learn from how he survived such brutal circumstances—alone?

-How can we apply this to a time when we are much more isolated, stressed, and afraid?
+How can we apply this to a time when we are more isolated, stressed, or afraid?

 Turn information into action

 - Create structures in your day or week.
 Alvarenga had daily routines of fishing, thinking, swimming, and storing food or rainwater.
-Many articles are coming out right now about the psychological toll of sheltering in place.
-We need routines and structure in our week more than ever, but it will be much different than before.
-Keep working on it.
+Much has been said over the past few years about the mental health toll of the pandemic.
+We need routines and structure in our week more than ever.

 - Keep hope alive.
 The ocean is a fierce and desolate wilderness.
 Imagine being pummeled by fierce storms, alone, in the middle of the ocean.
 He was even passed by ships he could see, and didn’t see land for more than a year.
 Despite this, Alvarenga almost never lost hope, but he had to work on it daily.
 He had to keep reminding himself of his faith and his family.
 He literally fed his mind a steady diet of hope every day.